 This handbook compiles the latest Uniform Laws and Regulations and related interpretations and guidelines adopted by the National Conference on Weights and Measures (NCWM).
-At the 1983 annual meeting, the NCWM voted to change the title of Handbook 130 and the titles of the Laws and Regulations compiled in this handbook.
+At the 1983 Annual Meeting, the NCWM voted to change the title of Handbook 130 and the titles of the Laws and Regulations compiled in this handbook.
 The former title of the handbook was "Model State Laws and Regulations."
 "Model State" was changed to "Uniform" in the titles to reflect that these Laws and Regulations are (a) intended to be standards rather than just guidelines, and (b) intended for adoption by political subdivisions other than States when deemed appropriate.

 The compilation itself was approved by the NCWM in 1979.
-This edition includes amendments adopted at the annual meetings in 1993 and 1994.
+This edition includes amendments adopted at the Annual Meeting in 1995.
 The Conference recommends adoption and promulgation by weights and measures jurisdictions of these Uniform Laws and Regulations as updated in this handbook.